Thomas H. Watts

 Thomas Hill Watts Sr. (January 3, 1819 – September 16, 1892) was the 18th Governor of the U.S. state of Alabama from 1863 to 1865, during the Civil War.

 Early life

-Watts was born at Pine Flat in the Alabama Territory on January 3, 1819, the oldest of twelve children born to John Hughes Watts and Prudence Hill, who had moved from Georgia to find the better lands of the frontier.
+Watts was born at Pine Flat in the Alabama Territory on January 3, 1819, the oldest of twelve children born to John Hughes Watts and Catherine Prudence Hill, who had moved from Georgia to find the better lands of the frontier.
 He was of English and Welsh ancestry.
 Prepared for college at the Airy Mount Academy in Dallas County, Watts graduated with honors from the University of Virginia in 1840.
 The next year, he passed the bar examination and began practicing law in Greenville.
 In 1848 he moved his lucrative law practice to Montgomery.
 He also became a successful planter, enslaving 179 people in 1860.

 Political career

 Politically, Watts adopted a pro-Union stance during the 1850s.
 Still, on the eve of the Civil War, he played an important role in the declared secession of Alabama and was one of the signers of the secession ordinance.
 Defeated by John Gill Shorter in an 1861 bid for governor, Watts organized the 17th Regiment Alabama Infantry and led it at Pensacola and Corinth, but resigned as its colonel to become the Confederacy's attorney general in President Jefferson Davis' cabinet.